CumulusNetworks/docs/content/cumulus-linux-517/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-Edit the `/etc/network/interfaces` file to add the `vlan-bridge-binding on` parameter to the bridge stanza, then reload the configuration with the `sudo ifreload -a` command:
+Edit the `/etc/network/interfaces` file to set the `vlan-bridge-binding` parameter to `off` in the bridge stanza, then reload the configuration with the `sudo ifreload -a` command:

 ```
 cumulus@switch:~$ sudo nano /etc/network/interfaces